MBoritchev/page-perso-TP/_projects/errors_AMR.md

 importance: 1
 category: work
 ---

-We collect and analyze charters, documents and manifestos about "ethical AI", and use them as a defining corpus for AI ethics topics of interest.
+We conduct an error analysis of AMR parsers' outputs in order to characterise these errors and come up with pre- and post- processing heuristics to patch these.
+We work on data in English, French, German, Spanish, Italian, and Polish.

 Participants:
+  - Maria Boritchev
-  - Tiphaine Viard
+  - Johannes Heinecke
-  - Mélanie Gornet
+  - Frédéric Herlédan